 At its core, continuous deployment is about delivering value to customers as soon as possible.
 It guides teams through the process of defining done and gaining business acceptance earlier rather than later in the pipeline.
 Long deployment waiting periods are a thing of the past, and automated deployments virtually eliminate manual effort and downtime.
 In the end, work reaches customers sooner, and the end goal of Agile methodology is achieved!

-Contact DragonSpears, if you need help implementing continuous deployment in your organization.
+Visit our to learn more or contact DragonSpears, if you need help implementing continuous deployment in your organization.